Solving Proxy Hell: Why I Built 'Redir' – A Surgical Environment Wrapper

 redir.exetovscode-helper.exe. - Set the activation flag and run your tool:

-# Activate Redir and enable debugging
+# Activate Redir and enable multi-mode debugging

 $env:REDIR_ENABLE_REDIR = "1"